 The Board selects the Chairman of the Board (“Chairman”) in a manner that it determines to be in the best interests of the Company and its shareholders.
 The Board does not have a policy as to whether the role of Chief Executive Officer (“CEO”) should be separate from that of Chairman, nor, if the roles are separate, whether the Chairman should be selected from the independent directors or should be an employee of the Company.
 This is a matter to be considered each time a new Chairman is selected, based upon the circumstances existing at that time.
-If the positions of Chairman and the CEO are held by the same person, there will be a Lead Director and the chair of the Governance/Nominating Committee will serve as the Lead Director.
+If the position of Chairman is not independent, there will be a Lead Director and the chair of the Governance/Nominating Committee will serve as the Lead Director.

 Composition of the Board

 Under the Company’s articles of incorporation, the Board will consist of no more than eleven directors, as determined by the Board from time-to-time.
 The majority of the Board will consist of directors who are independent.
 The Governance/Nominating Committee has established categorical standards (Attached hereto as Exhibit A) to assist it in determining the independence of directors, which meet the requirements of the New York Stock Exchange (“Independent Directors”) and applicable laws and regulations.
 The Board will affirmatively determine on an annual basis, and will disclose as required, whether each Board member is independent.

 Nomination of Directors

 The Company’s shareholders elect the directors annually.
 The Board nominates directors for election at the annual meeting of shareholders and selects directors to fill vacancies that occur between annual meetings.

 A review of the Board membership will be made from time to time to assess what expertise is represented on the Board and what additional expertise may be needed.
 Also, looking out one to three years, the Board will determine what additional expertise might be desirable should a Board vacancy occur.